THUNER-project/THUNER/docs/source/introduction.rst

 together.

-The tracking loop works on gridded meteorological data stored as ``xarray.Dataset`` or ``xarray.DataArray`` objects, with variables named according to `CF conventions <https://cfconventions.org/>`__.
-Using ``xarray`` internally greatly simplifies code readability and debugging.
+The tracking loop works on gridded meteorological data stored as :class:`xarray.Dataset` or :class:`xarray.DataArray` objects, with variables named according to `CF conventions <https://cfconventions.org/>`__.
+Using :mod:`xarray` internally greatly simplifies code readability and debugging.
 To apply THUNER to a given dataset, input data must be reformatted to be consistent with THUNER's internal format.
 Reformatting can be done manually before a THUNER run.
-However, creating copies of large datasets is not always possible due to storage constraints, and THUNER therefore recognises a number of common datasets, for which conversation can be done on the fly by THUNER itself; these convenience functions and options are managed by the modules within the :mod:`thuner.data` subpackage.
+However, creating copies of large datasets is not always possible due to storage constraints, and THUNER therefore recognises a number of common datasets, for which conversion can be done on the fly by THUNER itself; these convenience functions and options are managed by the modules within the :mod:`thuner.data` subpackage.